This tutorial will discuss a quick overview of various helm components.

-When it comes to helm, the main components with which we are going to interact is helm client and we can install helm client in any system.
+When it comes to the helm, the main component we will interact with is the helm client, and we can install the helm client in any system.

 Once the installation is done, that’s going to facilitate the interaction between the user and the helm components, as well as it’s going to facilitate the communication to the Kubernetes cluster.

-The next important component of helm is the charts,that’s going to be the building block of the entire helm where the entire application definition will be made within the charts and the charts provides various features, how the applications can be defined within the Kubernetes environment.
+The following essential component of the helm is the charts, which will be the building block of the entire helm, making the entire application definition within the charts.
+The charts provide various features, how can define the applications within the Kubernetes environment.

-Charts has collection of files, different structures to define values and how to build a sub chart and to represent any complex environment within the Kubernetes cluster, It has the options.
+Charts have a collection of files, different structures to define values, build a sub chart, and represent any complex environment within the Kubernetes cluster; it has the options.

-We will be having lots and lots of detailed discussion about each and every component in upcoming tutorials.
+We will be having lots and lots of detailed discussions about every component in upcoming tutorials.

-So that can be shared with other team members as well as the next version can be created and that we call it as repositories.
+So that we can share with other team members as well as the next version can be created and that we call repositories.

-Repositories are nothing but a storage environment where various charts of various applications can be stored and can be shared with other members within the team or across the teams.
+Repositories are nothing but a storage environment where various charts of various applications can be stored and shared with other team members or across the teams.

-Once the chart is released into the environment, that instance we call it as release and we can have multiple versions of release in multiple environment and all that will be managed by the helm client.
+Once the chart is released into the environment, we call it a release, and we can have multiple versions of the release in multiple environments and all that the helm client will manage.

-What releases installed, in what environment, what values were used and any value that I wanted to change and make a next upgrade of the release or rollback of the release.
+What releases were installed, in what environment, what values were used and any value that I wanted to change and make a next release upgrade or rollback?

-Once the packages available, I can store within the repositories and the repositories will facilitate to store the charts.
+Once the packages are available, I can store them within the repositories, which will facilitate storing the charts.

 So, once the helm packages it, I can store it within the repository.
-Once the charts are available within the repositories, I can package them as a tar file where all the dependent files of the charts will be put within a single zipped file and it can be sent to the external world or store it in a different environment.
+Once the charts are available within the repositories, I can package them as a tar file where I will put all the dependent files of the charts within a single zipped file.
+It can be sent to the external world or stored in a different environment.

-So here the management of the entire lifecycle of the application will be handled.
-That is right from creating, installing, upgrading, roll back, deleting, status maintenance as well as version handling of the application.
+So here, the management of the entire lifecycle of the application will be handled.
+That is right from creating, installing, upgrading, rollback, deleting, status maintenance, and version handling of the application.

-The version handling going to be very simple with the helm where in a single command, I can roll back to the whatever version that I wanted as well as upgrading is also going to be using a single command.
+The version handling will be straightforward with the helm wherein a single command; I can roll back to whatever version I wanted, and upgrading will also be using a single command.

-We will be seeing the entire lifecycle, as well as all the components that we have discussed over here in detail in future tutorials.
+So this is a quick overview of the helm components.
+We will see the entire lifecycle and all the components that we have discussed over here in detail in future tutorials.